PGR Community and Current Opportunities

 The Centre for Dance Research (C-DaRE) brings together artists and scholars, working collaboratively with partners from across the creative and cultural industries for interdisciplinary research and knowledge exchange.

 The Centre specialises in an inclusive approach to diverse forms of artistic research in dance, supported by new approaches to documentation, analysis and augmentation of choreographic creativity.
 C-DaRE projects are funded by the AHRC, Leverhulme Trust, European Commission, HEA, Wellcome Trust and the Digital Catapult.
-Successful candidates at C-DaRE will join a large team of researchers and PhD students who have many contacts with dance artists and companies, in the UK and worldwide.
+Successful candidates at C-DaRE will join a large team of researchers and PGR students (PhD and MReS) who have many contacts with dance artists and companies, in the UK and worldwide.

-There is helpful information about studying as a post-graduate student at Coventry University that you can find here: http://www.coventry.ac.uk/study-at-coventry/postgraduate-study/
+There is helpful information about studying as a post-graduate student at Coventry University that you can find on the PG page.

-You will find information any about postgraduate opportunities at C-DaRE on our News Page
+You will find information any about postgraduate opportunities at C-DaRE.

 C-DaRE is based in the Institute for Creative Enterprise or ICE building near the University Technology Park.
 It is just a 7 minute walk from Coventry train station and a similar distance to the rest of the University campus and library.
 Go to our Visit Us page to see us on the map!

-While studying for a PhD is an individual pursuit activity there are many opportunities to become part of a research community.
-This includes regular PhD gatherings, the Centre’s international seminar series and Centre-based research symposia and conferences.
+While studying for a PGR degree is an individual pursuit, there are many opportunities to become part of a research community.
+This includes regular PGR gatherings, the Centre’s international seminar series and Centre-based research symposia and conferences.
 Students also organise their own regular reading group and there is the possibility of joining classes on the undergraduate dance program.

 Two of our previous post gradaute students share their PhD stories below.

-“I’ve been part of the first small group of University funded PhD students in dance who began their research projects in 2009.
-Since then I have witnessed the small and dedicated research setting for dance at Coventry grow into what is now C-DaRE
+"I’ve been part of the first small group of University funded practice-as-research PhD students in dance who began their research projects in 2009.
+Since then I have witnessed the small and dedicated research setting for dance at Coventry grow into what is now C-DaRE."

 "I completed by PhD at C-DaRE between 2012-15, working with Sarah Whatley and Scott deLahunta.
 My research examined the ontological implications of emerging forms of digital documentation.
 I found the PhD experience extremely rich and was very well supported throughout the process.